House (film series): House IV: The Repossession (1992)

 Roger Cobb, who remarried a woman named Kelly and fathered a child with her named Laurel, mourns the passing of his father.
 Though his estranged step-brother Burke admonishes him to sell the old Cobb family home, he wishes to keep the home for nostalgic memories from his childhood and with the knowledge that he promised his father that he would keep the land in the ownership of the family.

-After an unforeseen auto collision ends with his death, Laurel finds herself a widow that must care for their daughter who is now paralyzed and wheelchair-bound.
+After an unforeseen auto collision ends with his death, Laurel finds herself a widow that must care for their daughter who is now paralyzed and uses a wheelchair.
 Now the heir to the Cobb house, Burke begins to pressure her into selling the estate.
 Despite her initial resistance, inexplicable paranormal events begin to take place within their home.
 Scaring her into consideration of the sale, she seeks the help of a Native American spiritual guide named Ezra.
 After conversing with the spirits that reside in the house, the old man reveals to Kelly and Laurel that the strange happenings are the attempts of a warning from the ghosts of Roger and a number of Native Americans.
 The Natives resided on the land prior to that of the Cobb family, and viewed it as sacred-natured.
 The spirits are warning them of pending danger.

 As it's revealed that Burke is in negotiations to sell the land to a powerful Mafian group that will soil the once revered location, with the disposal of toxic waste on the vicinity, evidence suggests that the estranged family member may be responsible for the car wreck that previously took place.
 Together as a family, and with the help of these paranormal beings, they must overcome the advances of the wicked group that seek to take the land as their own.

 Future

 In January 2023, it was announced that a new film intended to relaunch the House Intellectual property is in development.
 Jeremy Weiss will serve as director, with a script written by Jeff Locker, from a story pitch co-authored by Locker and Weiss.
 The plot is said to be a comedy-horror contemporary reimagining of the series that will include monster characters from the original film.
 The pair pitched their story to Sean S. Cunningham, who approved the story and will be serving as producer.
-The first teaser poster debuted, with the release slated for an unspecified date in 2024.
+The first teaser poster debuted, a release was slated for 2024, but the year passed without news about the film.